Lawyers say China using Interpol to seek dissident's return | Law-Order

 - United States

-The man was arrested in June and is being held in a U.S. Immigration and Customs Enforcement detention center.
+The man was arrested in June and is being held in a US Immigration and Customs Enforcement detention centre.
 The Associated Press is withholding the man's name because a sibling still living in China has reported being threatened by government agents with criminal charges unless his brother returns to the country.

 A red notice issued in January accuses the man of being the ringleader of a conspiracy to make illegal profits through a mining business and recruit former prisoners to attack a supposed enemy.
 The man's advocates say other documents from China's legal system show he is being framed for crimes that have already been linked to others.